 Most of the details of the facilities have been provided on the landscape plan; however, the cost estimates of the proposed private recreational facilities are not provided on the DSP.
 Additionally, it appears that the value of some of these recreational facilities provided have been inflated and are not the consistent with those provided in the Park and Recreation Facilities Guidelines.
-A condition has been included in the Recommendation section of this report to require the applicant to provide a list of cost estimates of the proposed private recreational facilities on the DSP and revise the recreational facilities spreadsheet in accordance with the values and multiplier provided in the Park and Recreation Facilities Guidelines.
+A condition has been included in this resolution to require the applicant to provide a list of cost estimates of the proposed private recreational facilities spreadsheet in accordance with the values and multiplier provided in the Park and Recreation Facilities Guidelines.
 Another condition requires floorplans demonstrating size and location of all internal recreational facilities, with full details of all proposed equipment.